-Easter is celebrated around the world, and while the chocolate industry sees the biggest boom, brands from other niches can get in too.
+Easter is celebrated around the world, and while the chocolate industry sees the biggest boom, brands from other niches can get involved too.

-It’s the perfect time to create a fun marketing campaign that delivers!
+It’s the perfect time to create a fun marketing campaign that delivers results!

 What would Easter be without an egg hunt?

-Gamify your marketing campaign by telling your audience you’ve hidden Easter egg around your website.
+Gamify your marketing campaign by telling your audience you’ve hidden Easter eggs around your website.
 Customers that find the egg receive a discount code as a prize.

-This isn’t just a fun marketing tactic either.
-As your customers hunt for the Easter egg, they’ll move around your site and possibly finding something they like too.
+This isn’t just a fun marketing tactic because as your customers hunt for the Easter egg, they’ll move around your site and possibly find something they like.